Rorabaugh House

-The Rorabaugh House is a historic Romanesque house located on Guilford Road in Jessup, Maryland.
+The Rorabaugh House was a historic Romanesque house located on Guilford Road in Jessup, Maryland.

 The structure was built by William P. Cresson in a period after Howard County was split off from Anne Arundel County.
-Micheal Fitzsimmons purchased the property on the 5th of October 1863 for $4,600.
+Micheal Fitzsimmons purchased the property on October 5, 1863, for $4,600.
 The two-story, L-shaped wood-framed house sat on property subdivided down to 4.5 acres.
 The adjoining lots and structures created for the daughters of the heirs were destroyed to create Maryland Route 32.

-The house was once owned by Maryland Maryland House of Delegates and politician William C. Bevan.
+The house was once owned by William C. Bevan, a politician and member of the Maryland House of Delegates.
 The house was razed between 1984 and 1988.